Last updated on September 1st, 2023 at 06:37 pm

 Including the counties of Derbyshire, Leicestershire, Lincolnshire, Northamptonshire, Nottinghamshire and Rutland.

 What can you say about the East Midlands, an area that spawned Tennyson, DH Lawrence, Margaret Thatcher and the legend of Robin Hood?
 Sherwood Forest is still there, though it’s a little smaller now; and did you know they’re building a brand-new forest, the National Forest?
 I’m guessing this will take a while – but it’s an astonishing idea, across 200 square miles of Derbyshire, Leicestershire and Staffordshire.
 Britain’s first National Park, the Peak District, is in the north west of Derbyshire – wild and craggy in places with some charming towns like Matlock and Buxton – one of Britain’s spa towns.
 Then, to the east of the region, in Lincolnshire, it’s pretty flat.
 In fact, it’s as flat as flat gets; a great place to build aerodromes – and, curiously, there used to be rather a lot of them there.
-If you like interesting villages with nice pubs (and who doesn’t?), drift through the Wolds south east of Nottingham, Rutland and Northamptonshire – many in the latter two are built with wonderfully warm-looking yellow-ochre sandstone.
+That is why there’s a Memorial to Bomber Command near Lincoln.
+If you like interesting, pretty, villages with nice pubs (and who doesn’t?), drift through the Wolds south east of Nottingham, Rutland and Northamptonshire – many in the latter two are built with wonderfully warm-looking yellow-ochre sandstone.

 Then there’s food – the East Midlands is famous for Melton Mowbray pork pies, Lincolnshire sausages, Stilton cheese…coincidentally, one of Britain’s largest men, Daniel Lambert, was born in Leicester.
 He weighed over 52 stone (more than 330 kilograms) when he died, and is buried in Stamford.